Dates & Prices

 Day 14

 La FortunaContinue your journey through Costa Rica and take the scenic route to La Fortuna.
 Travel by shared minibus to Lake Arenal, then cross by boat.
 On a clear day, you'll see fantastic views of the surrounding area.
 On the other side of the lake, re-board the minibus and continue to your destination.
-La Fortuna is a small town just a few minutes from Costa Rica's most famous volcano – the majestic Arenal.
-While you're here, take some photos of the volcano reflected spectacularly in the lake.
-Get a good rest tonight, as tomorrow you’ve got a free day to take advantage of all the active activities.
+La Fortuna is a small town just a few minutes from Costa Rica's most famous volcano – Arenal.
+While you're here, you might like to take some photos of the volcano reflected in the lake.

 -